lbnl-cybersecurity/secpriv-hugo-source/content/project/inferring-computing.md

 Bogdan Copos, Sean Peisert (advisor), [_Modeling Systems Using Side Channel Information_](https://www.escholarship.org/uc/item/1xb249zt).
 PhD dissertation, University of California, Davis, 2017.

-More information is available on other LBNL R&D projects focusing on [cybersecurity](/) in general, as well as specifically on [HPC Security projects](/research/hpc-security/).
+More information is available on other LBNL research projects focusing on [cybersecurity](/) in general, as well as specifically on [HPC Security projects](/research/hpc-security/).

 ### Software resulting from this project:

 [Identifying Computational Operations Based on Power Measurements](https://ipo.lbl.gov/lbnl2016-053/)

-More information is available on other Berkeley Lab R&D projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for scientific and high-performance computing](/research/scientific-computing/).
+More information is available on other Berkeley Lab research projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for research cyberinfrastructure and high-performance computing](/research/research-cyberinfrastructure/).